Table of Contents

 The village sits in a U-shaped valley surrounded by steep rock walls.
-On a clear day, you can see the snowcapped tips of the Bernese Alps, including the peaks of the Jungfrau, Monch and Eiger.
-On rainy days, when smoke-coloured clouds settle halfway up the craggy rockface and the waterfalls glow in the gloom, it is easy to see how Lauterbrunnen became the inspiration for Tolkien’s fictional land, Rivendell, after he visited the valley in 1911.
+On a clear day, you can see the snow-capped tips of the Bernese Alps, including the peaks of the Jungfrau, Monch, and Eiger.
+On rainy days, when smoke-colored clouds settle halfway up the craggy rockface and the waterfalls glow in the gloom, it is easy to see how Lauterbrunnen became the inspiration for Tolkien’s fictional land, Rivendell, after he visited the valley in 1911.

 Lauterbrunnen makes a great base for all sorts of Alpine adventures.
 You can take a steep hike to the car-free village of Wengen, ride a cable-car to lovely Murren, or take in the magnificent view from the revolving restaurant in Schiltorn, which was visited by James Bond in “On Her Majesty’s Secret Service.”

-But the main event is the train ride up to the Jungfraujoch, Europe’s highest railway station perched at nearly 3500 metres on a ridge of the Jungfrau, where you can also enjoy ski hills, toboggan rides, huskies and an ice palace.
+But the main event is the train ride up to the Jungfraujoch, Europe’s highest railway station perched at nearly 3500 meters on a ridge of the Jungfrau, where you can also enjoy ski hills, toboggan rides, huskies and an ice palace.
 It’s a pricey adventure, but worth every franc on a clear day when you can see past miles of glaciers and mountains all the way to the Black Forest in Germany.

-The name Lauterbrunnen means ‘many waterfalls’; indeed, there are 72 falls around the valley, and when it’s not just pure silence that you hear around you, it’s water.
-One of Lauterbrunnen’s most stunning sights are the ten Trummelbach falls, which carry water down from the glaciers of the Jungrau; you can walk through a series of subterranean platforms and trails and feel the roar of 20,000 litres per second rushing through the mountains around you.
+The name Lauterbrunnen means ‘many waterfalls’; indeed, there are 72 falls around the Lauterbrunnen valley, and when it’s not just pure silence that you hear around you, it’s water.
+One of Lauterbrunnen’s most stunning sights are the ten Trummelbach falls, which carry water down from the glaciers of the Jungrau; you can walk through a series of subterranean platforms and trails and feel the roar of 20,000 liters per second rushing through the mountains around you.